Bob-02/CS230-Project---Entreprenuerism-Ethics/README.md

 6. After having the group test the wristbands ask if they have any suggestions to see if there were any major problems with the bands.

 ## Priorites
+Health Harvest is setting priority to creating a working health fitness application before anything.
+We are hoping to have viable product within a year.
+We are going to be using products like Figma.com, Sketch.com and InVision.
+To develop the app using a cross-platform development process like React Native or Flutter to streamline the development process.

+We want to perform usability testing with a small group of potential users to gather feedback and iterate on the design.
+Then launch a beta version of the app and invite potential users to test it, gathering their feedback to improve the final version.

 # Youtube Presentation: